signalfx/tracing-examples/android/README.md

 ## Part 4: Add some manual instrumentation

 The SplunkRum class in the Android RUM library contains a bunch of options for doing manual instrumentation and for customizing the telemetry that is sent to Splunk RUM.
-In this part of the workshop, we'll try a couple of them, and leave the rest for you to explore on your own.
+In this part of the workshop, you'll try a couple of them, and you can explore the rest on your own.

 | Objective  | To add some manually instrumented spans and events to the app. |
 | ---        | ---            |